 Dhankar Lake is a high-altitude lake located around 2 km away from the main village.
 It’s at an altitude of 4,140 meters above the monastery and can only be reached after a short but difficult trek.
 You can start your trek across the road from the new monastery.
 It will take you about 2-3 hours to get to the lake, spend some time there, and come back.
 This lake is also a great spot for camping.
 However, there are no campsites here, so you will have to carry your own gear with you.

-Now you have two options from Dhankar: if the weather permits, you can explore Pin Valley until Mud Village, or you can proceed directly to Kaza via Komic and Hikkim.
+If you stay at Dhankar then you have two options from Dhankar, if the weather permits, you can explore Pin Valley until Mud Village, or you can proceed directly to Kaza.
 First, we talk about the Pin Valley route.

 The winter is very harsh here due to the park’s high altitude and cold desert climate.
 Hence, it is very difficult and dangerous to approach the park during the winter season from December to March.
 July, August, and September are the best times to visit here.

-The second option is that you can skip Pin Valley and proceed to Kaza via Komic, “the highest village” in India, and Hikkim, known for “the highest post office” in India.
+The second option is that you can skip Pin Valley and proceed to Kaza and visit Langza famous for “the 1000-year statue of Buddha” then Komic, “the highest village” in the world, and Hikkim, known for “the highest post office” in the world.

 In Kaza, finding a place to stay is not difficult.
 Whatever your budget or preferences are, you will have no trouble finding a place to stay for the night.
 There are various hotels and homestays available.
 Though you can book online or in advance, I usually recommend that people arrive first, choose a hotel that suits their needs and budget, and then check-in.
 In most situations, booking ahead of time will result in you paying extra.

-After Rekong Peo, Kaza is the only place where you can refuel your vehicle.
+After Rekong Peo & Pooh, Kaza is the only place where you can refuel your vehicle.
 In Kaza, Indian Oil has installed the “world’s highest petrol pump,” which is operational for the majority of the year.
 During the winter, however, even this petrol pump may run out of fuel.